abajwa-hw/security-workshops/Security-workshop-HDP 2_2-seperateIPA.md

 ```
 ignore the message about one of the keytabs not getting generated

-- verify keytabs and principals got created (should return at least 17)
+- Verify keytabs and principals got created (should return at least 17)
 ls -la /etc/security/keytabs/*.keytab | wc -l

-- check that keytab info can be ccessed by klist
+- Check that keytab info can be ccessed by klist
 klist -ekt /etc/security/keytabs/nn.service.keytab

-- verify you can kinit as hadoop components.
+- Verify you can kinit as hadoop components.
 This should not return any errors
 kinit -kt /etc/security/keytabs/nn.service.keytab nn/sandbox.hortonworks.com@HORTONWORKS.COM

 - Click Apply in Ambari to enable security and restart all the components